 4. The Cardinal (aka The Post/ Cardinal Marker etc)

 Location: Swelly Rock

 Description: A large black and yellow S Cardinal Marker post midway between the Bridges.
 A white V-wave forms off this post.
-Low flow rates early in the tide give a one-boat eddy behind the post, and as the flow rate (quickly) increases this starts to form a V-wave.
-Easier surf on RHS.
+Low flow rates, early in the tide, give a one-boat eddy behind the post, and as the flow rate (quickly) increases this starts to form a V-wave.
+It is an easier surf on the RHS.
 Feeds both in and out.

 At higher flow rates this will form a very fast and demanding white V-wave.
-Quite chunky at fastest flows.
+Quite chunky on the fastest flows.